puppetlabs/puppetdb/spec/metrics.md

 ## Storage metrics

-Metrics involving the Grayskull storage subsystem all begin with the `com.puppetlabs.puppetdb.scf.storage:type=default,name=` prefix.
+Metrics involving the PuppetDB storage subsystem all begin with the `com.puppetlabs.puppetdb.scf.storage:type=default,name=` prefix.
 There are a number of metrics around individual storage operations (storing resources, storing edges, etc.).
 Metrics of particular note include:

 * `com.puppetlabs.puppetdb.scf.storage:type=default,name=duplicate-pct`:
-  the percentage of catalogs that Grayskull determines to be duplicates of existing catalogs.
+  the percentage of catalogs that PuppetDB determines to be duplicates of existing catalogs.

 * `com.puppetlabs.puppetdb.scf.storage:type=default,name=gc-time`: state